 While my kids don’t have issues with mobility, so gravity really has no effect on them.
 Time, now that’s another topic.
 The longer it takes us to find something that helps, the further and further behind they get.
 Problem is their peers keep developing, they keep moving forward.
 So if my boys are not moving forward, and their friends are, they keep getting left behind at a faster rate.

-Afterwards I heading to the the IAHP campus snacking on my muffin.
-I walked into the auditorium and went to the front look for my seat.
+Afterwards I heading to the the IAHP campus.
+I walked into the auditorium to wait for What To Do About Your Brain Injured Child Course to start.
+Of to the front I went to look for my seat.
 I was lucky enough to get another good seat near the front.

 While waiting for the bell, I wandered back into the bookstore like I do every time I have a few spare minutes.
 Adding a bit to my order, removing other things.
 I suggest that even though the bookstore is quite small, you spend a bit of time there each day.
 After the lectures something might catch your eyes that you looked over before hearing the lecture.